 The authority for Wellington County to set speed limits is granted by the Ministry of Transportation, Ontario (MTO) through the Highway Traffic Act (HTA).
+Through the HTA, municipalities can set posted speed limits of up to 100 km/h, typically in intervals of 10 km/h.
 The HTA sets a default speed limit of 50 km/h on roadways within cities, towns, villages or built-up areas, and a higher speed limit of 80 km/h on roadways within undeveloped or rural contexts.
 On May 30, 2017, Bill 65 - Safer School Zones Act 2017 was passed by the Government of Ontario.